Who can use this feature

 In a SAML SSO set up, the identity provider manages the organization's user accounts and credentials.
 The service provider (Figma) is the app or website that provides services to the user or organization.

-When using SAML SSO, Figma won't store passwords for any accounts managed by Single Sign On.
-Members log in to the organization and authenticate using the organization's identity provider.
+When using SAML SSO, members log in to their Figma organization using the organization's identity provider.

 How SAML SSO works: